OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Policy Template

 A policy template can additionally contain variability conditions.
-These conditions must be satisfied otherwise the respective policy is not present.
+These conditions must hold otherwise the respective policy is not present.

 | Keyname           | Mandatory | Type                                                                         | Description                                                                                                        |
 |-------------------|-----------|------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|